-The application for summer 2022 fellowships is currently open and will close on February 15, 2022.
-Initial offers will be made before March 15, 2022.
-Please email email@example.com with any questions about the William H. Miller III Department of Physics & Astronomy Summer Research Fellowship.
+Initial considerations for the summer 2024 fellowships will start on February 15, 2024.
+The deadline for the application will be March 1, 2024.
+Please email email@example.com with any questions about the William H. Miller III Department of Physics & Astronomy Rowland Summer Research Fellowship.

 The application requires: